UK's Rwanda plan: Which other nations send asylum seekers abroad?

 Since 2012, more than 4,000 asylum seekers, including children, have been sent to detention centres in Manus and Nauru for processing.
 Many have waited more than five years for their asylum claims to be processed, according to the Refugee Council of Australia (RCA), a non-governmental organisation.

-The offshoring asylum policy has been strongly criticised by the United Nations and aid groups who cite harsh conditions in the centres including abuse by guards and self-harm and depression among detainees.
+The offshoring asylum policy has been strongly criticised by the United Nations and aid groups that cite harsh conditions in the centres including abuse by guards and self-harm and depression among detainees.

 Australia closed the facility on Manus Island in 2021 after Papua New Guinea's Supreme Court ruled it was illegal.

 As of Oct.
-31, 2023, 15 people were being processed in Nauru, according to official figures.
+31, 2023, about 15 people were being processed in Nauru, according to official figures.

 Israel